Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Introduction

-Despite the rise of petascale computing, astrophysical simulations continue to push the limits of the most advanced supercomputers.
-While dark matter (DM) or hydrodynamic gas-only simulations can now simulate massive volumes~(e.g., \citealt{vogels2014}), the inclusion of more complete physical models, such as resolved star formation and feedback (SFF) processes, severely limits the volume of feasible simulations~\citep{Hopkins2018, smith2015}.
-When attempting precision modelling of galaxy formation with associated SFF, one must usually choose whether to simulate the primordial star (\piii) formation era, or to adopt a simplification scheme to compensate for the lack thereof.
-Starting at $z\simeq30$, \piii stars begin to form from pristine (H, He, H$_2$) gas in mini-halos with virial mass $M_{vir}\gtrsim10^{5-6.5}$~\msun~\citep{bromm_review}.
+Starting at $z\simeq30$, \piii stars begin to form from pristine (H, He, H$_2$) gas in mini-halos with virial mass $M_{vir}\gtrsim10^{5-6.5}$\msun\citep{bromm_review}.
 After formation, \piii stars may directly collapse to black holes (BHs), or if formed in the right mass range, live out a main sequence followed by a supernova (SN) of some type~\citep{Woosley2015}.
 The SNe considered in this work fall into three categories determined by the stellar mass of their progenitor: Type-II supernovae (SNe), hypernovae (HNe), and pair-instability supernovae (PISNe).
 Depending on the mass of the star and mass of its host halo, the SN may completely disrupt the halo, ejecting the majority of gas and metal~\citep{Whalen2008b}, effectively preventing any further star formation until the gas has recycled back into the halo and cooled~\citep{Tumlinson2017}.